BatoolMM/R-markdown/_episodes_rmd/11-publishing-a-report.Rmd

 \*we *could* just write out the file path/name here too if this is confusing.

 > ## Time to Knit!
-> Check if your html file saved to the `results` folder.
+> Check if your html file was saved to the `results` folder.
 {: .checklist}

 ##  Rendering R Markdown script

 Once you have your `.Rmd` document refined and the _Knit_ output looks good it is ready to publish.
 When using RStudio the simplest option is to publish to [Rpubs.com](https://rpubs.com).
 Rpubs is a bare-bones web hosting service created for the sole purpose of hosting RMarkdown documents.
 It provides no other services--- no support for search, collaboration, persistent identifers, or versioning.
-But, it is the simplest and most direct way of getting your RMarkdown document on the web from RStudio.
+But, it is the simplest and most direct way of getting your RMarkdown document published on the web directly from RStudio.
 For a more full-featured hosting service consider GitHub and GitHub Pages, described later.

 Notice the "Publish" button in the upper right corner of your _Knit_ output.
 Click this to publish to Rpubs.
-This is where you'll need an Rpubs account as mentioned in [setup](#FIXME) for this workshop.
+This is where you'll need an Rpubs account as mentioned in [setup](/setup.html) for this workshop.

 Click the publish button